Pfuster12/LiveChart/README.md

     .drawBaseline()
     // Set manually the data point from where the baseline draws, .setBaselineManually(1.5f)
-    // draws a gradient fill on the chart line, .drawFill()
+    // Draws a fill on the chart line.
+You can set whether to draw with a transparent gradient
+    // or a solid fill.
+Defaults to gradient.
+    .drawFill(withGradient = true)
     // draws the color of the path and fill conditional to being above/below the baseline datapoint .drawBaselineConditionalColor()
     .drawDataset()